Tower of London - view from the Thames.

 People

 In the sixteenth century, the menagerie was opened to the public.
 People paid an admission fee to gaze at these amazing animals which helped with the cost of feeding them.
-But there was a way to get in for free: bring a cat or dog to feed to the lions.
+But there was also a way to get in for free: bring a cat or dog to feed to the lions.
 It was just another way to lower the food bill.

 In the mid-1830s, after 600 years of animals living in the Tower, the royal menagerie was closed.
 Most of the animals were given to the Zoological Society of London which had established a zoo at Regent’s Park.